-A resolution to reappoint Ernst & Young LLP as Royal BAM Group's auditors will be put to the members at the Group's Annual General Meeting.
+A resolution to reappoint Ernst & Young LLP as Royal BAM Group's auditors was agreed by the members at the Group's Annual General Meeting.

 Future developments

 The Directors' aim is to maintain the management policies which have resulted in the Group's success to date.
 The Company intends to continue civil engineering activities, principally in the UK, but is also active in selected international opportunities working collaboratively with other BAM operating companies and Joint Venture partners.